 While the manufacturer’s guidelines suggest that children as young as 3 can use this product, we just don’t agree.
 We strongly recommend that the Ride Safer Travel Vest be used for children who are closer to their 5th birthdays.

 Our main hesitation in using the RSTV for younger children concerns expecting a young child to sit properly all the time.

 While the RSTV is more restrictive than a traditional booster, it is still a booster and requires the child to have the maturity level to stay somewhat in position for the entire ride.

 5 Years Old

-We took the same Disney trip a year later, when the model was turning 5.
-What a difference that year made!
-She still required an adult to help buckle her in, but with an adult sitting right next to her on every ride, she sat properly enough that I wasn’t as worried as I’d been the previous year.
+We took a Disney trip when this model was turning 5.
+At that age, she she still required an adult to help buckle her in, but with an adult sitting right next to her on every ride, she sat properly enough that I was confident in her ability to sit properly for short trips.

 This supports our assertion that the Ride Safer Travel vest is a great option for children who are close to their 5th birthdays and older.

 Our older model was 7 years old, 49 pounds and 48″ here.
 She was over the suggested age range of 3-6 years old for the size small, but within the weight and height limits for the small vest.

 The fit was great and she found it to be comfortable.
 She was able to buckle herself into the vest and thread the seatbelt through the loops once in the car.
 It’s great to know that the weight and height limits of the small vest are realistic for bigger kids, too.